-Tuberculosis is a deadly, pertinacious bacterial infectious disease that affects nine million people worldwide each year, mainly in countries in low and middle income countries.
+Tuberculosis is a deadly, pertinacious bacterial infectious disease that affects nine million people worldwide each year, mainly in low and middle income countries.
 For over a million, the disease has a fatal outcome.
 Although drug manufacturers have been developing tuberculosis drugs for forty years, supplemented by research on the BCG vaccine, which appears to strengthen the immune system against respiratory infections, the number of people affected by tuberculosis remains fairly stable.
 This is partly due to patients being treated for too short a time or with inadequate medication.

 Due to TB treatment being inadequately dosed or too short, many drugs do not or barely reach all bacilli in the body.
 This can lead to resistance: the pathogens that survive the treatment multiply, after which the disease returns in a new form that is even more difficult to treat.
 Effective treatments for drug-resistant tuberculosis are therefore tough and last a long time, sometimes up to eighteen months.

-"It's a smart disease," says Prof. Dr. Martin Boeree, Professor of Clinical Tuberculosis at Radboudumc and last author of the study recently published in the European Respiratory Journal.
+"It's a smart disease," says Martin Boeree, Professor of Clinical Tuberculosis at Radboudumc and last author of the study recently published in the European Respiratory Journal.
 "The tubercle bacillus is able to evade body defenses and drugs by getting ín body cells.
 As a result, the immune system cannot kill the bacilli, but at best traps them in vesicles."
 As a result, tuberculosis can sometimes emerge years after infection.

 Old wonder drug turns out to be underdosed